CincyPowerShell/CincyPowerShell.github.io/presentations/2017-09/markdown.md

     -   Steven Murawski (formerly Chef / StackExchange) - Developer Advocate
     -   Jessica Frazelle (formerly Google) - Linux/Container goddess!
     -   Many more - [Follow them here](https://twitter.com/spboyer/lists/cloud-developer-advocates/members)

-???
+-   And one has left....:-( [Ashley McGlone](https://twitter.com/GoateePFE/status/903581943022972929)
+    -   TAM for [Tanium](https://www.tanium.com/) (if you don't know the product, check it out! -  SCCM Killer) ???
 Why do I care?
 Follow these people.
 They blog, they are smart, they are the new face of Microsoft.
 They have the ability to make M$ first class citizens in the Linux/DevOps/ConfigMgmt world.
 If you model your career in there footsteps, you will go far.
 ---